BuildForSDGCohort2/covid19-whatsapp-bot/README.md

         CovidBot <span class="text-grey">for WhatsApp</span> <br>🤖  💬
       </h1>
       <h2> To use this bot:</h2>
       <p> 1.
-Text "join plenty-taken" to <span class="text-grey">+14155238886 🤖</span> to join the whatsapp sandbox</p>
+WhatsApp text "join plenty-taken" to <span class="text-grey">+14155238886 🤖</span> to join the whatsapp sandbox</p>
       <p> 2.
-WhatsApp your country name to get a reply with a summary of covid stats for specified country.
+WhatsApp text your country name to get a reply with a summary of covid stats for specified country.
       </p>